HarryZ10/public-blog.harryzhu.com/README.md

   - `index.js`: Entry point for the React application.
   - `routes.js`: Defines the routing for the frontend application.

-## Installation

-### Backend Setup
-1. Navigate to `/backend`.
-2. Install the necessary PHP dependencies (if any).
-3. Configure your database in `config.php`.

-### Frontend Setup
-1. Navigate to `/frontend`.
-2. Run `npm install` or `npm ci` to install the proper node modules.
-DO NOT delete `package.json` or `package-lock.json`.
-3. Start the frontend server with `npm start`.

-## Usage

-After setting up both the front end and back end, you can start using the application by navigating to the front end's URL.
-The application supports creating, viewing, and managing blog posts and user comments.

-## Contributing

-Contributions to this project are not welcome.

 ## Acknowledgments

 * CS 314: Client-Server Systems